-HMST4925 - Honours Research Project Information for Supervisors
+HMST4925 - Honours Research Project

+Information for Supervisors

-In this course the students are required to undertake an individual research project in the area of Human Movement Studies.
+In this course, the students are required to undertake an individual research project in the area of Human Movement Studies.
 This ensures that all students gain an understanding of the research process.
-It also gives the students an opportunity to reflect on if they would like to go on to further higher degree research opportunities and provides the necessary opportunity, subject for high honours class.
+It also gives the students an opportunity to reflect on if they would like to go on to further higher degree research opportunities and provides the necessary opportunity, subject to high honours class.
 The work for the project including written components should take between 120 and 150 hours.
-This may be divided into time collecting or analysing data (whether this be experimental or literature based) and also time for writing the report.
-The size of the report will therefore depend on the time taken to write the report, with some projects having a greater practical component.
-The exact plan for the project is to be discussed in consultation with the supervisor and implemented in the study plan, which is the first piece of assessment for this course.
+This may be divided into time collecting or analysing data (whether this be experimental or literature based) and also time for writing the report and preparing the other assessment pieces.
+The exact plan for the project is to be made by the student in consultation with the supervisor and detailed in the study plan, which is the first piece of assessment for this course.
 It is possible for students to undertake individual research projects under the direction and guidance of individuals who are not academic staff members of the school of HMNS.
-In these situations, there must still be an academic staff member of the school to take a supervisor responsibility, however, the majority of the mentoring may be carried out by other approved individuals (e.g. post graduate research students, Sport Scientists from the QAS).
+In these situations, there must still be an academic staff member of the school to take a supervisor responsibility, however, the majority of the mentoring may be carried out by other approved individuals (e.g. postgraduate research students, Sport Scientists from the QAS).